cgre-aachen/open_AR_Sandbox/docs/source/getting_started/installation.rst

 Installation
 ============

-First of all you will need a healthy Python 3 environment.
-We recommend using Anaconda.
-In addition to some standard Python packages, you will need a specific setup dependent on the Kinect version you are using.
+First of all you will need a healthy `Python 3 <https://www.python.org/>`_ environment.
+We recommend using `Anaconda <https://www.anaconda.com/>`_.
+In addition to some standard `Python 3 <https://www.python.org/>`_ packages, you will need a specific setup dependent on the Kinect version you are using.
 In the following we provide detailed installation instructions.

 open_AR_Sandbox package
 ~~~~~~~~~~~~~~~~~~~~~~~

-Download or clone this repository open_AR_Sandbox from github.
+Download or clone this repository `open_AR_Sandbox <https://github.com/cgre-aachen/open_AR_Sandbox>`_ from GitHub.

 First: Clone the repository::